vilda/le/README.md

 -  *reads* the number of read operations since last record
 -  *writes* the number of write operations since last record
 -  *bytes_read* the number of bytes read since last record
--  *bytes_write* the number of bytes writen since last record
+-  *bytes_write* the number of bytes written since last record
 -  *fds* the number of open file descriptors
 -  *mem* % of memory used
 -  *total* total amount of memory